takkaneko/emailextractor/README.md

 set lines [split [mcget {session.ssl.cert.x509extension}] "\n"];

+Also consider replacing the function "puts" with "return" when using in an APM policy.

 The code posted here is a pure tcl script, and to test the script in the tclsh, a text file session.ssl.cert.x509extension has to be placed in the same directory where you run tclsh.